AdamGoris/SDL2-Wordle-Clone/README.md

-This repo is for personal use for practicing/learning SDL2.
+This repo is for personal use for practicing SDL2.
+It is an open source clone of the game ['Wordle'](https://www.powerlanguage.co.uk/wordle/).

 ## Installation